miloszmoscicki/Triathlon/README.md

 # Triathlon
-This is a project as part of of Introduction to Programming CS12020 module.
+This is a project as part of Introduction to Programming CS12020 module.